akkartik/mu/vocabulary.md

 `read-key` reads a single key from the keyboard and returns it if it exists.
 Returns 0 if no key has been pressed.

+`read-line-from-keyboard` reads keys from keyboard, echoes them to screen (with given fg/bg colors) and accumulates them in a stream until it encounters a newline.

 `read-mouse-event` returns a recent change in x and y coordinate.

 `timer-counter` returns a monotonically increasing counter with some